Electric Beach Snorkeling on Oahu

-Electric beach at the Kahe Point Beach Park is my favorite place of all the snorkeling spots Oahu offers!
+Electric beach, located in Kahe Point Beach Park is my favorite place of all the snorkeling spots in Oahu.

 There really are a lot of great snorkeling beaches in Oahu, but the combination of the awesome sea creatures, ease of access, lack of crowds (comparatively speaking), and the site being beginner friendly make it truly special.